List of Athletics broadcasters: Since the move to Oakland

 Moore came west with the team's move to Oakland in 1968, remaining the team's principal radio/TV voice through the 1977 season.
 He was hired by NBC to announce the Saturday Game of the Week with Wes Parker and Maury Wills.
 He also was the announcer with Parker on the USA Network's USA Thursday Game of the Week.
 He came out of retirement in 1988 when the A's asked him to be the announcer on the A's telecasts with Ray Fosse as analyst.
 Moore broadcast those games through the 1992 season, commuting from Porterville, California, where he had moved his family and purchased the radio stations KTIP/KIOO.

 The last year the A's were in Kansas City, there was an incident on a plane trip involving some players and a complaint by a passenger to a hostess.
 Moore was accused of telling about it to Finley, but years later, at a memorial service for Finley at the Oakland Coliseum, Moore was the emcee and following the program, Finley's youngest son, Paul, who was travelling with the A's on that trip, admitted to Moore and some others around there, that it was he who told his dad about the incident and that he had felt bad all these years that he knew Moore had not been the one who told Finley, and he wanted to apologize for the misery caused.

 During Moore's tenure, he had a number of co-announcers with him in the booth, including Harry Caray, Bob Elson, Al Helfer, Red Rush, and Jim Woods, all of whom had achieved fame as major-league broadcasters elsewhere before joining the A's, and Jon Miller, who went on to success with the Orioles and Giants.
 Former major league players Curt Flood, Reggie Jackson, Harmon Killebrew, and Jim Piersall served as A's announcers at one time, as did former player and manager Bill Rigney.

 As noted above, the late Bill King announced the A's games on radio from 1981 to 2005.
 He partnered on A's broadcasts for 15 years with future Hall-of-Famer Lon Simmons, with Ken Korach replacing Simmons for the 1996 season.
 Simmons had previously been an announcer for the Giants, the National League "crosstown" (actually cross-Bay) rivals of the American League A's, for many years (since their 1958 arrival from New York); Simmons rejoined the Giants broadcast team on a part-time basis from 1996 to 2002.

+From 2006 to May 2023, Glen Kuiper provided play by play for the A's on NBC Sports California.